(This first posted August 3rd, 2017)

 When many of us read 1 Timothy 2:9-10, our minds instantly jump to modesty and all the ways we’re rocking this outward expression of piety.
 So long as our shorts reach a certain length and our bellies and other body parts are covered, we’re good.

 But that’s surface thinking, and I believe God’s much more concerned with the condition of our hearts than our fashion choice.
-That’s not to say we should run around like millennial pop stars.
-What I’m saying is, if we get our hearts right, everything else will follow.
+If we get our hearts right, everything else will follow.

 This past summer, my family and I took a Hawaiian vacation.
 It was an amazing time to relax, enjoy the ocean, and connect with one another.
 We tried new foods, experienced the Polynesian culture, and battled with a wave or two.